jupyter/governance/standing_committees_and_working_groups.md

 - Standing Committees focus on areas critical to the governance of the project and thus are established and dissolved by joint decisions of the SSC and EB.
 - Changes to the charters of Standing Committees are approved by joint decisions of the SSC and EB.
-- Optionally, the EB may nominate certain Standing Committees to have a representative on the SSC.
-Once approved by the SSC to have a representative on the SSC, Standing Committee Councils elect and maintain their representative to the SSC using the Decision-Making Guide.
 - The EB is responsible for ensuring the Standing Committees are appropriately resourced at all times.

 ## Working Groups